 BRIAN C. WEST SCHOLAR AWARD

-Brian C. West ’97 founded the Society of Multicultural Architects & Designers (SMAD) as a multidisciplinary design organization at the School of Architecture which he later linked with the National Organization of Minority Architects (NOMA) and later evolved into Syracuse Chapter of the National Organization of Minority Architecture Students (NOMAS).
-This award provides support for undergraduate students who have completed their third year, with a minimum 2.7 GPA, to pursue a summer professional internship or study abroad.
+This scholarship is named after Brian C. West ’97, founder of the Society of Multicultural Architects & Designers (SMAD), which evolved into the Syracuse Chapter of the National Organization of Minority Architecture Students (NOMAS).
+This award provides support for undergraduate students who have completed their third year, with a minimum 2.7 GPA, to pursue a summer professional internship or study away/study abroad opportunity.
 A short essay explaining use of the scholarship funds is required and should be sent to Sherry Hayes at slhayes@syr.edu.

 LOUIS JAY MASTERS SCHOLARSHIP